Custom Car Registration in Illinois

 Car owners can apply for an Illinois custom auto registration or a historic vehicle registration by meeting the specific requirements as set forth by the Secretary of State.
 Note that, while the procedure to register custom vehicles in IL differs from the process of registering a vintage car, applicants will still be required to submit certain documents and pay the applicable fees.
 The process of registering a custom car, for example, can be finalized by submitting the following items:

-- A filled out and signed SOS title/registration application.
+- A filled out and signed SOS title/registration application

-- A signed statement describing the vehicle construction procedure.
+- A signed statement describing the vehicle construction procedure

-- Photographs of the front, back and sides of the vehicle.
+- Photographs of the front, back and sides of the vehicle

-- Ownership documents for the engine and the remaining major parts, such as bills of sale and/or invoices.
+- Ownership documents for the engine and the remaining major parts, such as bills of sale and/or invoices

-- Payment for the applicable fees.
+- Payment for the applicable fees

 After submitting the application for an IL custom car registration to the SOS office in Springfield along with the items outlined above, the Secretary of State will mail you a 90-day Temporary Registration Permit (TRP) and an inspection form.
 You can obtain your registration for custom cars once you pass the inspection by returning the form to the SOS.

 When applying for antique vehicle registrations in IL, car owners will be required to submit the standard application for title/registration, an Expanded-Use Antique Verification form, the vehicle title and the corresponding application form and fee payments.
-The extended-use registration and antique license plates can be used to operate a vehicle on the state highways during certain months in the year without the restrictions placed on standard vintage license plates.
+The extended-use registration and antique DMV license plates can be used to operate a vehicle on the state highways during certain months in the year without the restrictions placed on standard vintage license plates.

 Fees to Register a Custom or Antique Vehicle in Illinois

-An important step in the processes of registering a vintage vehicle in Illinois or a custom-built car is arranging the payment for the applicable fees.
+An important step in the processes of registering a vintage car in Illinois or a custom-built car is arranging the payment for the applicable fees.
 The total payable amount for custom or antique auto registrations will vary based on several factors and it will include different types of costs.
 For example, applying for a custom vehicle registration in IL is a procedure that currently includes a $196 fee for the registration card and the vehicle title as well as additional sales tax costs.
 The cost to obtain extended-use antique car tags and registration, on the other hand, varies based on the type of antique plates you are requesting.
-The standard vintage auto registration and plates cost $51 with an annual renewal fee of the same rate.
+The standard vintage vehicle registration and plates cost $51 with an annual renewal fee of the same rate.
 For vanity and personalized plates, however, applicants will be required to pay an additional fee.

 Note: Car owners will be required to renew auto registrations procedure in Illinois on a regular basis as well.